How to Curl Your Hair With a Curling Wand

 These tips on how to curl with a wand are quick, easy, and will help you achieve the perfect curled style.

-This is one of those often-mentioned tricks that really works.
+This is one of those often-mentioned tricks that really work.
 If for whatever reason your hair is a little bit oily, it tends to hold a curl much better.
 Keep this in mind if you have hard-to-curl hair!
 Just make sure you brush your hair through with a boar-bristle brush to distribute all the oil before curling.

 If your hair looks a little limp after styling, use dry shampoo like Suave Hair Refresher Dry Shampoo to refresh your roots.

 Before you ever use heat on your hair, you need a protectant.
 Spritz TRESemmé Thermal Creations Heat Tamer Spray for a soft, protected styling experience.

 Tip: You’ll want to make sure it dries before curling your hair to avoid “hot spots.”